s1vax/Kali-Linux-on-Android-with-Raspberry-Pi/README.md

 - And that's it! ✅ Now we can see our Raspberry Pi with Kali Linux as a computer on our Android device.

 ### I hope you found this helpful and enjoyable.
 This is for educational purposes.
-If you found it useful, please leave a star ⭐ Best wishes and much success!
+If you found it useful, leave a star ⭐ Best wishes and much success!